Paco Craig (English footballer): Wycombe Wanderers

 On 25 February 2020, Craig signed a one-month contract with Wycombe Wanderers.
 He played his first game against Hungerford Town on the same evening in the Berks & Bucks Senior Cup.
 However, he never made a league appearance for Wycombe due to his contract expiring during the COVID-19 situation.

 Miami FC

 On 13 January 2021, Craig signed with Miami FC of the USL Championship.

+North Carolina FC

+Craig signed for North Carolina FC in December 2023, ahead of the club's return to the USL Championship.